 Story-telling is a type of mimesis, imitation, or representation.
 Like all art, a story imitates or represents a world or an idea of a world that humans might inhabit.
 (Examples: movies aren't real life but look and feel potentially real.)

-Unlike painting or photography, which present direct images, written or spoken stories offer a sequence or series of verbal symbols or events that happened (or could have happened) in reality.
+Unlike painting, photography, or film, which present direct images, written or spoken stories offer a sequence or series of verbal symbols or events that happened (or could have happened) in reality.